Today’s job market is fundamentally different than the job market pre-2007. Welcome to the “New Normal” job market of job shortages.

 The mass changes in today’s job market weren’t caused by unsustainable real-estate prices, the underlying flaws in the banking system nor the resulting stock market crash.
 These were just the straws that broke the camel’s back.

-Obama can’t change it, Romney can’t change it, Congress can’t change the transformations in the job market.
+Congress can’t change the transformations in the job market either.
 Thinking that government can create a large enough effect to fix the job market is like believing that government can stop a tsunami.
 The changes effecting today’s job market are similar to a giant wave, but this wave is reaching every part of America, Europe and it’s starting to hit emerging economies in Asia.
 This isn’t a problem legislation can change … even if it could, it shouldn’t try to change the wave of productivity causing the revolution taking place within employers.

 This isn’t just an American problem.
 The same mass changes are occurring throughout the industrialized world.